 - play with weaving and wild printing from the plants around you,

 - sit with the stillness and wisdom of nature.

-"Some of the inspirations for this course: Barbara Hurd, Terry Tempest Williams, Mary Oliver, Barbara York Main, Annie Dillard, Margaret Sommerville, Freya Matthews, Judith Wright, Kathleen McArthur, John Wolesley, Andy Goldsworthy, and so many more.
+"Some of the inspirations for this course: Barbara Hurd, Terry Tempest Williams, Mary Oliver, Barbara York Main, Annie Dillard, Margaret Sommerville, Freya Matthews, Judith Wright, David Haskell, Kathleen McArthur, John Wolesley, Andy Goldsworthy, and so many more.